Could Costa Brazil Be The Next Billion-Dollar Beauty Brand?

 Costa isn't the first (or last) overworked, creatively-oppressed designer to leave their job (see: Phoebe Philo, Alber Elbaz, Raf Simons) to regroup; with the demands of upwards of 10 collections per year, it’s no wonder so many get burnt out.
 Now, he’s reemerged with a project all his own.

 At its heart, Costa Brazil isn’t so much about taking care of one’s skin as it is the idea of rituals and the sensorial experience of humans in nature.
-Costa launches the line with key products: Óleo Para A Face, a £95 anti-aging face oil; Óleo Para O Corpo, a £74 firming body oil; Resina de Breu, a £125 rock of Amazonian resin that comes with its own burning tray; and Vela, a £125 candle inspired by Piero Manzoni’s scandalous “Merda d’artista” during the Arte povera movement of the ‘60s and ‘70s.
+Costa launches the line with key products: Óleo Para A Face, a $125 USD anti-aging face oil; Óleo Para O Corpo, a $98 USD firming body oil; Resina de Breu, a $165 USD rock of Amazonian resin that comes with its own burning tray; and Vela, a $165 USD candle inspired by Piero Manzoni’s scandalous “Merda d’artista” during the Arte povera movement of the ‘60s and ‘70s.
 Here, Costa was inspired to create vessels for his products that were too beautiful to throw away.

 Advertisement